johnjackoleary/cfi-commonplace-book/Filed/Personal Minimums.md

 Personal minimums can also be considered as input to a total risk equation.
 Any one item may not make the flight too risky, but 2+ (or even one significant item) would make the flight a no-go.

 > [!example]
-> Flying in [[MVFR]] may normally be the edge of your personal minimums, but it adds risk.
-If you where additionally flying a new airplane, these two risks stack and you may decide no-go.
+> Flying in [[MVFR]] may normally be the edge of your personal minimums, so it adds additional risk.
+If you were additionally flying a new airplane, these two risks stack and you may decide no-go.

 There are a few flavors of this approach.
 Generally, counting up risk factors to a general limit or tallying your experience to compare with mission difficulty.